spxuw/MST/README.md

 # Ecological Dynamics Imposes Fundamental Challenges in Microbial Source Tracking.
 This repository contains the code used in paper "Ecological Dynamics Imposes Fundamental Challenges in Microbial Source Tracking".

+## System requirements
+All codes were tested in R 4.1.2 on a macOS machine.

 ## R packages
 randomForest\
 FEAST\